- Who is a post-qualification applicant?

 No. Post-qualification applicants follow the normal application process set out on the how to apply page.

-There are a few notes worth bearing in mind, however:
+There are a few notes worth bearing in mind:

 - We recommend that you get in touch with your former school / college as early as possible as they will need to provide a UCAS reference for you.
 If you have any difficulty in arranging this with your previous school, please email us for advice.

-- You will also see that depending on your course, you may need to sit a pre-interview admissions assessment.
+- You will also see that depending on your course, you may need to sit a written assessment that requires pre-registration.
 Again, we recommend that you look into this early as you will need to make arrangements either to sit the assessment at your old school or college, or to sit it at another test centre.
-See the information about registering.
+Registration deadlines are before the UCAS application deadline - your deadline could be as early as 15 September, depending on your subject.
+See the information about registering and please be careful because the details of admissions assessments, including which subjects require them, what the registration deadline is and which assessment is used in a subject do change from year to year.

-- UCAS provides a page on filling in your UCAS application including a pdf guide.
+- UCAS provides a page on filling in your UCAS application.
 If you are applying post-qualification you enter all of your qualifications and results as qualifications already completed.
 If you have made any previous UCAS applications, please bear in mind that this is a completely fresh application - you will need to provide full information from scratch.

-- Please ensure that you've looked into the provisional dates for interviews in late November / early December.
-You will need to arrange your gap year so that you are available for interview, if invited, as we can't interview candidates at another time.
+- Please ensure that you've looked into the provisional dates interviews in late November / early December.
+You will need to arrange any gap year plans so that you are available for interview, if invited, as we can't interview candidates at another time.